출퇴근 시간에도 건강을 생각하여 호흡법에 대해실제 연습하시는거 보기 좋습니다

 Inhalation is acceptance.

-When oxygen enters the body, all the good things in the world come along with it.
+When oxygen enters the body, all the good things in the world follow.

 Exhalation is letting go.

-Send out all the thousands and thousands of bad things carried by the carbon dioxide you exhale.
+Let all the bad things out in the carbon dioxide you breathe out.

-Hatred, worry, anxiety, huff~ "You have arrived at your destination."
+Hate, worry, anxiety, hoo~ “You have arrived at your destination.”

-What would happen if you steadily accumulated 'thoughtless breaths' during your daily commute?
-Start experimenting with your body today.
+What would happen if you gradually accumulated "mindless breathing" on your daily commute?
+Try it with your body starting today.
 Good things will happen.
-Definitely! / Sung So-eun, author of 'Pet Meditation'
+Absolutely! / Seong So-eun, author of "Companion Meditation"

 ===================

-It seems like it would be good for a walk as well.
+It seems like it would be good for a walk too.

-I think my head will also become a bit clearer.
+I think my head will become a little clearer.